DFS GPP Strategy: 2024 Guide

 • Beginner Tip: A lot of long-time DFS’ers prefer GPPs with 100 or fewer entries.
 The probability of finishing high in the money is significantly greater, reducing swings in one’s bankroll.
 And by all means, search for “Beginner” GPPs.
 Once you enter a certain number of contests (at the time this is being written, that number is 50 on DraftKings) you’ll no longer have access to newbie tournaments.

-• If you want to win a big GPP tournament, you usually need to nail all but one of your offensive picks.
+• If you want to win a big GPP tournament, you‘ll typically need to nail all but one of your offensive picks.

 • To double your money in a GPP you usually have to finish in the top 10%.